playcanvas/model-viewer/README.md

     npm install
     npm run build

 This will invoke Webpack and output the built viewer to the `dist` folder.
-To invoke Webpack with the `--switch` flag, do:
+To invoke Webpack with the `--watch` flag (which rebuilds the viewer on saving any source file), do:

     npm run build:watch